 The Funds participate in a securities lending arrangement where each Fund lends certain of its portfolio securities to brokers, dealers and financial institutions (not with individuals) in order to receive additional income and increase the rate of return of its portfolio.
 U.S. Bancorp Asset Management, Inc. serves as each Fund's securities lending agent.
-For the most recent fiscal period year December 31, 2024, the Funds' securities lending activities resulted in the following:
+For the most recent fiscal period year December 31, 2023, the Funds did not engage in securities lending activity.